Home

 Q: There seems to be a growing interest in religion and spirituality.
 Why?

+A: One thought is that Baby Boomers who had long dismissed the importance of religion are now fixated on their own demise.
+Is there an afterlife?
+I think we are inundated with horrible tragedies and untimely deaths just by reading or watching the news.
+We can see that life is fragile and we are desperate to find out what it all means.
+This, by the way, is what the women who are entering the sisterhood today are saying.
 But beyond that, I think the pedophilia crisis in the Catholic Church has caused many to question the validity of a Church that keeps secrets.
 We want to know what goes on beyond the closed doors that only religious are supposed to inhabit.
 We want to learn what religious people do and what they think and we are now willing to openly question whether some of these aging institutions and traditions should be allowed to continue as they have for centuries.